Finding the Right Cooler: Keeping Food Cold while on the Road

 I didn’t want to get caught up in the drama.
 I just wanted a quality cooler.
 However, after reading comments on the Amazon website about Rtic’s 30-day warranty, I had to do a little more investigating.
 The 30-day cooler warranty wasn’t accurate.
 According to the Rtic site, they warrant their hard coolers for 1 year, while Yeti offers a 5-year warranty.
 If I spend $250 for a cooler, I want a long warranty.

 Upon further snooping around I came across Thermik.
 Thermik not only offers a 5-year warranty but some of the add-ons that I would have to purchase separately with either a Yeti or Rtic, are included with the Thermik cooler.
 In addition to having the food basket and cutting board, Thermik coolers have built-in bottle openers and a cup holder.
 The Thermik technology is similar to Yeti and Rtic.
-From what I’ve read, Thermik holds their own in comparison tests.
+From what I’ve read, Thermik holds its own in comparison tests.

 What clinched the deal for me was reading the Amazon reviews.
 It just seemed like Thermik's customer base was happier than their competitor’s customers.
 There were fewer negative reviews and proportionally higher positive reviews.